 We expect to continue to incur substantial expenses related to our development activities for the foreseeable future as we continue product development for seladelpar.
 Since product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later stage clinical trials, we expect that our research and development expenses will increase in the future.
-In addition, if our product development efforts are successful, we expect to incur substantial costs to prepare for potential Phase 3 clinical trials and activities.
+For example, as a result of the favorable interim PBC clinical trial results we announced in July 2017, we are currently planning to expand and extend our ongoing PBC phase 2 study and we intend to initiate a PBC phase 3 study of seladelpar in the second half of 2018 along with other NDA-enabling studies.
+Furthermore, we are currently evaluating and planning for a potential phase 2 clinical study in NASH in mid-2018.
+Accordingly, we expect to incur substantial costs to prepare for and conduct these clinical trials and other seladelpar-related development activities.